Serve to Learn Frequently Asked Questions

 Why do I need to keep a journal?

-You are encouraged to keep such a journal for your personal benefit so you can keep track of what you have learned throughout your trip.
+You are encouraged to keep such a journal for your personal benefit, to keep track of what you have learned throughout your trip.
 We also encourage you to take photos and videos to document your trip.
 We would appreciate you sharing such videos and pictures so we can educate future and potential Serve to Learn volunteers about the program.
 We use some photos and videos in Coptic Orphans’ presentations and publications.

 Program Activities

 Most of your service will be spent with the children.
-Monday through Friday from 9am until 2pm you will be spending teaching in the classrooms, organizing activities, and playing with the children.
-In the evenings, you will have the opportunity to visit the homes of the children in Coptic Orphans’ Not Alone Program.
-Your hosts may also ask you to participate in informal activities with young adults in the community so they may practice their conversational English skills.
+Monday through Friday from 9 am until 2 pm, your time will be dedicated to teaching in the classrooms, organizing activities, and playing with the children.
+In the evenings, you will visit the children’s homes in the Coptic Orphans’ Not Alone Program.
+Your hosts may also ask you to participate in informal activities with young adults in the community providing them with an opportunity to practice their conversational English skills.

 What are the volunteering dynamics?

-As a volunteer, you will pair up with another volunteer and work together to teach classes as a team.
-Ideally, Coptic Orphans looks to pair up volunteers with some Arabic language proficiency with those who may have none.
-You will also be accompanying Coptic Orphans reps on home visitations to the children every evening.
+As a volunteer, you will be paired with another volunteer and work together to teach classes as a team.
+Ideally, Coptic Orphans aims to pair up volunteers with some Arabic language proficiency with those who may have none.
+You will also be accompanying Coptic Orphans’ local representatives on home visits to the children every evening.

 What do I teach?

-Coptic Orphans provides you with a teaching guidebook that will help you and your teaching partner plan and organize your own lessons.
-This is a general guideline to provide you with a starting point, however you are encouraged to create new lessons and get as creative as possible.
-As the English education in Egypt focuses on reading and writing, we recommend that you gear your lessons toward speech and conversation.
-You might be the first native English speaker with whom these children have spoken.
+Coptic Orphans will provide you with a suggested curriculum that will help you and your teaching partner plan and organize your own lessons.
+This is a general guideline to provide you with a starting point, yet you are encouraged to create new lessons and be as creative as possible.
+Given that English education in Egypt emphasizes reading and writing, we recommend that you gear your lessons toward speech and conversation.
+You might be the first native English speaker with whom these children have spoken, making your interaction especially impactful.

 How many classes will I be teaching and what age group will I be teaching?

-You and your teaching partner will be leading two classes every day from Monday through to Friday.
-The first class runs from 9am to 11am and the second from 12pm to 2pm.
+You and your teaching partner will be leading two classes every day from Monday to Friday.
+The first class runs from 9 am to 11 am and the second from 12 pm to 2 pm.
 You may be teaching an elementary school class (aged 6 -12 years), or a middle school class (aged 13-15 years).
-You will be seeing the same two groups of children everyday giving you the opportunity to build strong friendships with them.
+You will see the same two groups of children every day, allowing you to build strong friendships with them.

-How many children will be in each group and what proficiency levels will there be in the class?
+How many children will be in each class and what proficiency levels will there be in the class?

-Coptic Orphans will do its best to limit the number of children in a group to 20; however, you might have up to 25 children in each session.
-Additionally, children will be divided into classes by age, not by English proficiency.
-For this reason, volunteers should be prepared to instruct students at various levels—from early beginners to intermediate levels of English proficiency.
+Coptic Orphans will do its best to maintain a class size of no more than 20 children.
+However, there may be occasions where sessions accommodate up to 25 children.
+Additionally, children will be grouped into classes by age, rather than English proficiency.
+For this reason, volunteers should be prepared to teach students at various levels—from early beginners to intermediate levels of English proficiency.
 Most of your students, however, will be at the beginner level.
-In some situations, you may have students who are illiterate in Arabic.
-Teaching them English will be a special challenge.
+In some situations, you may have students who are unable to read or write Arabic, presenting unique challenges when introducing English to them.

 What kinds of supplies will be available?
 What should I bring?

-Schools will have blackboards/whiteboards, but chalk/white board markers and erasers may not be available.
-You should bring all materials you plan to use for your activities including: chalk/white board markers, educational games, construction paper, glue, and scissors.
+Classroom sites will have blackboards/whiteboards, but chalk/whiteboard markers and erasers may not be available.
+You should bring all materials you plan to use for your activities including chalk/whiteboard markers, educational games, construction paper, glue, and scissors.
 You should also bring small educational gifts such as colorful pencils, erasers, stickers, and so forth as encouragement for the children.

-The schools where Serve to Learn classes are held serve Coptic children, and are administratively run by the Coptic Orthodox Church.
+Serve to Learn is a service trip where you will be serving Coptic children at class sites that are administratively run by the Coptic Orthodox Church.
 Feel free to utilize Christian songs, verses, and activities in your classroom lessons.
-However, evangelizing to non-Christians is illegal in Egypt and has harsh repercussions.
 You can talk about Christianity with Christians only.
-Discussing Christianity with non-Christians can put you, and even more so, your hosts, at great risk.
+Therefore, discussions about Christianity should be limited to interactions with Christians only.
+Engaging in such discussions with non-Christians poses significant risks, not only for yourself but also for your hosts.

 Is there any personal free time?

 Yes.
-Aside from personal free time in the evenings, weekends are dedicated to leisurely trips that Coptic Orphans arranges so that volunteers spend more time in fellowship as they visit historical and cultural sites of Egypt.
-Volunteers must attend Holy Liturgy on Sunday mornings, but are not required to participate in the Sacrament of Communion.
+Aside from personal free time in the evenings, weekends are dedicated to leisurely trips that Coptic Orphans arranges allowing volunteers to spend more time in fellowship as they visit historical and cultural sites of Egypt.
+Volunteers must attend Holy Liturgy on Sunday mornings but are not required to participate in the Sacrament of Communion.

 Is it safe to travel to Egypt right now?